EXPLAINER: Why AP hasn't called Pennsylvania

 EXPLAINER: Why AP hasn’t called Pennsylvania

-The Associated Press has not declared a winner in the battleground state of Pennsylvania, because there were hundreds of thousands of votes left to be counted Friday in the contest between President Donald Trump and Democrat Joe Biden.
-Trump, who held a 675,000-vote lead early Wednesday, prematurely declared victory in the state.
-By early Friday his lead had slipped to about 22,000.
-And the race is destined to get tighter.
-The vast majority of the votes left to be counted there were cast by mail — and that is a form of voting that Biden has carried by a large margin.
+The Associated Press has not declared a winner in the battleground state of Pennsylvania because there are tens of thousands of votes left to be counted in the contest between President Donald Trump and Democrat Joe Biden.
+Trump held a 675,000-vote lead early Wednesday and prematurely declared victory in the state.
+But by Friday evening, Biden had taken a lead of more than 19,500 votes.
+Many of the votes left to be counted in Pennsylvania were cast by mail, a form of voting that Biden has carried by a large margin.
+The late-counted ballots were overwhelmingly in Biden’s favor.